-This movie based on a Saturday night live skit by the same name, the ladies man.
+This movie was based on a Saturday Night Live (1975) skit of the same name.
 See more »

 When Miss Simmons is reading the letter from "Sweet Thing" she says "But I still remember" where the letter actually reads "but I've never forgotten".
 See more »